Working out your business rates

 The Valuation Office Agency regularly reassess and update the rateable values of all business properties usually every five years.
 This is called a revaluation.
 This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.

-For more information on the 2017 Revaluation, rateable values and business rates, visit the GOV.UK website.
+For more information, visit the GOV.UK website.

 Information with your business rates bill